 West London: Nomads, another team in the top flight, are based in Epsom and boast one of the largest memberships in the UK.

 North London: Highbury is probably your best option in North London and is another club with a wealth of ex-students.
-Harrow Vultrix is a new club where you will benefit from excellent coaching.
+Harrow Vultrix is a newer club where you will benefit from excellent coaching.

 Central: Supernova train in a central London location so could well be the best option for you if you have a job lined up in the city.

 Kent: Kent is another area where korfball is thriving.
-Kingfisher are one of the top clubs in the UK and are based in West Malling whilst Tornadoes have the luxury of being coached by the England coach alongside an excellent youth set up and are based in Aylesford.
+Kingfisher are one of the top clubs in the UK and are based in West Malling whilst Tornadoes are a top team with an excellent youth set up and are based in Aylesford.
 KV and Bearsted are other premier league sides in the Medway area.

 Essex: The Colchester Wildcats compete in the Norfolk league and are always looking for new players!